Dissolution of the Ottoman Empire: Young Turk Revolution

 In July 1908, the Young Turk Revolution changed the political structure of the Empire.
 The Committee of Union and Progress (CUP) rebelled against the absolute rule of Sultan Abdul Hamid II to establish the Second Constitutional Era.
 On 24 July 1908, Abdul Hamid II capitulated and restored the Ottoman constitution of 1876.

 The revolution created multi-party democracy.
 Once underground, the Young Turk movement declared its parties.
-Among them was "Union and Progress" (CUP), and the "Ottoman Liberty Party."
+Among them was "Committee of Union and Progress" (CUP), and the "Liberty Party."

 There were smaller parties such as Ottoman Socialist Party and ethnic parties which included People's Federative Party (Bulgarian Section), Bulgarian Constitutional Clubs, Jewish Social Democratic Labour Party in Palestine (Poale Zion), Al-Fatat (also known as the Young Arab Society; Jam’iyat al-'Arabiya al-Fatat), Ottoman Party for Administrative Decentralization, and Armenians were organized under the Armenakan, Hunchakian and Armenian Revolutionary Federation (ARF/Dashnak).

 At the onset, there was a desire to remain unified, and the competing groups wished to maintain a common country.
 The Internal Macedonian Revolutionary Organisation (IMRO) collaborated with the members of the CUP, and Greeks and Bulgarians joined under the second biggest party, the Liberty Party.
 The Bulgarian federalist wing welcomed the revolution, and they later joined mainstream politics as the People's Federative Party.
 The former centralists of the IMRO formed the Bulgarian Constitutional Clubs, and, like the PFP, they participated in 1908 Ottoman general election.